What Happens When an ETF Closes Its Doors?

 Typically the ETF provider will make an announcement about the dates the ETF will stop trading and when the fund’s assets will be liquidated.
 The notice is usually about 30 days, which should give investors ample time to find replacement investments or ETFs and to alter their trading strategy.

 During the time between the delisting announcement and the expiration date, the ETF will still trade as normal on the appropriate exchange, but there’s no doubt that the news will somewhat impact trading volume and price.
-However, the goal of this time is to allow investors the opportunity to trade out of current positions, find alternate hedging opportunities, evaluate risk, etc. , right up until the last day of trading.
+However, the goal of this time is to allow investors the opportunity to trade out of current positions, find alternate hedging opportunities, and evaluate risk, right up until the last day of trading.

 This time is also used for the ETF provider to make investing strategy adjustments as well.
 Sell underlying assets, modify positions, etc. So it is an important time frame for both the institution and individual trader who has the ETF in their portfolio.